ColonelBuendia/rgpipe/README.md

-rgpipe is a single bash/sh script and an alias to use with ripgrep to search through a myriad of file types that are otherwise not grep friendy.
-Here mostly newish ms office things without using too many other programs.  rgpipe because the idea is similar to lesspipe.
-Use it with ripgrep's -pre command which is a preprocessor that allows ripgrep to selectively do something to a file before searching it.
+rgpipe is a single bash/sh script and an alias to use with ripgrep to search through a myriad of file types that are otherwise not grep friendy.  rgpipe because the idea is similar to lesspipe.
+Use it with ripgrep's -pre command which allows ripgrep to selectively do something to a file before searching it.
 It works with other tools as well, namely less.

 I wrote up an extended gist about how to use it [here](https://gist.github.com/ColonelBuendia/314826e37ec35c616d70506c38dc65aa)

 That gist is only useful because of the kind note by BurntSushi in [this hacker news comment](https://news.ycombinator.com/item?id=19675934) explaining how ```rg --pre-glob``` works.

+## This helps grep through:
+- Old MS Office files (doc,ppt,xls,variants thereof like templates and add ins)
+- New MS Office files (docx,pptx,xlsx, variants thereof, new excel binary format)
+- LibreOffice files (ods,odt,odp)
+- PDF
+- Web/structured formats (html, xhtml ...)
+- Web formats disguised as books (chm, epub)

+There are some notes below on mobi and keynote files

 # Requires
+You likely already have but doublecheck: unzip, sed, strings

 ubuntu wants: sudo apt-get poppler-utils p7zip w3m

 termux wants: pkg install poppler p7zip w3m

-assumes you already have: unzip, strings
+why?

+poppler is where you get pdftotext, p7zip is for chm files - unzip wont open them and w3m has superior support for tables and impromptu data extraction

 # Usage notes